NCCA/PCCSlides/Lecture4/slides.md

 # Next time

 - **What will you learn next time**
-  - Loops
+  - Loops (iteration)
-  - What 'if' means in the world of geeks
+  - Selection (how to make decisions in code using if statements)

 --